naliferopoulos/ThinkingInBinary/pwning-a-defcon-quals-binary-without-pwning-it.md

 There it is, we just got the flag using more web stuff than pwning stuff!
 I know that's a broad definition of what "web stuff" and "pwning stuff" is, but I contacted the DEFCON team afterwards and they informed me that this was not the inteded solution.

-Considering this, I would far more have loved to actually pwn the challenge, as it is 400pts DEFCON Quals one, but nonetheless, the hax were for once *pretty-cool-hax™*.
+Considering this, I would far more have loved to actually pwn the challenge, as it is a 400pts DEFCON Quals one, but nonetheless, the hax were for once *pretty-cool-hax™*.